 Sunday, April 29, 2012

-Vibrant Salvador with lots of Police
+Vibrant Salvador with lots of Police-- April 2012

 After spending two nights riding buses, I arrived in Salvador.
 I took the local A/C bus into town from the bus station--Rodovaria--just as the LP guide described.
 I was glad it was air conditioned, because it was now hot and muggy.
 Instead of going straight downtown we instead ran all along the coastline through a very scenic area called Barra.
 I would return to visit this area the following day.